Phlanka Logo

 AS Ambient Occlusion Composite

-The Green channel holds the AO data read from Substance Painter's Ambient Occlusion document channel.
-The Red and Blue channels are filled with solid white.
-You need to have baked or painted an Ambient Occlusion channel in your texture set for this to contain anything useful.
+Carries ambient occlusion data — the subtle darkening in crevices and tight corners.
+The Green channel holds the AO data; Red and Blue are filled with solid white.
+You need a baked or painted AO channel in your texture set for this to be useful.

 G channel